 Apraxia refers to the loss of ability to produce skilled movements as the result of brain damage when exclusion of motor disorder that affects unskilled movements could be considered contributing.
 Apraxia can be observed in diverse conditions, including stroke, brain tumors, head injury, corticobasal syndrome, progressive supranuclear palsy, and other degenerative illnesses.
 Apraxia has usually been associated with left parietal pathology.
 However, evidence has associated cerebellar damage to a specific form of apraxia, apraxic agraphia.
 If further study associates cerebellar damage with other forms of apraxia, then the cerebellum may be recognized as a component of a system linked with the parietal cortex involved with planning movements.

-• Apraxia as impairment in the production of learned (or skilled) movements not caused by weakness, paralysis, incoordination, or sensory loss.
+• Apraxia is impairment in the production of learned (or skilled) movements that does not affect unlearned, basic movements.

 • Apraxia is usually associated with left parietal pathology.

 • Three major subtypes of apraxia are frequently distinguished: (1) limb kinetic apraxia, (2) ideokinetic or ideomotor, and (3) ideational apraxia.

 • Treatment of apraxia has been focused on compensating for the disorder and managing the environment of the apraxic patient, rather than treating apraxia directly.

 Historical note and terminology